-• For children who lived with their families or who were institutionalized (either temporarily or permanently), answer the questions regarding the family of origin.

-- For permanently institutionalized children with no family to return to, the answer will be "Not applicable". - For children in foster care at the time of the fatal incident, answer the questions regarding both the foster home and the family of origin. - If there were circumstances in the decedent's household at the time of death that contributed to the child's death, explain that separately in the incident narrative.
+- For children who lived with their families or who were institutionalized (either temporarily or permanently), answer the questions regarding the family of origin. - For permanently institutionalized children with no family to return to, the answer will be "Not applicable." - For children in foster care at the time of the fatal incident, answer the questions regarding both the foster home and the family of origin. - If there were circumstances in the decedent's household at the time of death that contributed to the child's death, explain that separately in the incident narrative.
 For example, if a child is in a vegetative state secondary to shaken baby syndrome and dies of pneumonia three years later, answer the following household questions regarding the time of the shaking. - However, if something about the quality of the child's foster care at the time of death was also contributory to death, note that in the incident narrative.

-9.8.8 Substance abuse in victim's household: CFR_SubstanceAbuseVictimHousehold9.8.9 Substance abuse in victim's foster home: CFR_SubstanceAbuseVictimFosterHome
+9.7.8 Substance abuse in victim's household: CFR_SubAbuseVictimHousehold

+9.7.9 Substance abuse in victim's foster home: CFR_SubAbuseVictimFosterHome

-- CFR_Substance abuse in victim's household: Evidence of substance abuse in victim's household - CFR_Substance abuse in victim's foster home: Evidence of substance abuse in victim's foster family (if applicable)
+- CFR_SubAbuseVictimHousehold: Evidence of substance abuse in victim's household - CFR_SubAbuseVictimFosterHome: Evidence of substance abuse in victim's foster family (if applicable)